HIPAA NOTICE OF PRIVACY PRACTICES

-This Notice describes the privacy practices of Delta Dental of Minnesota, and Delta Dental of Nebraska (collectively, “Delta Dental”, “we” or “our” or “us” or the “Plan”).
-These entities have designated themselves as a single affiliated covered entity for purposes of the privacy rules under the Health Insurance Portability and Accountability Act of 1996 (“HIPAA”), and each has agreed to abide by the terms of this Notice and may share protected health information with each other as necessary for treatment, payments or to carry out health care operations, or as otherwise permitted by law.
+This Notice of Privacy Practices is required by the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule.
+This notice describes the privacy practices of Delta Dental of Minnesota and its affiliates, including Delta Dental of Nebraska and Health Ventures Network (Collectively, “Delta Dental”, “we” or “our” or “us” or the “Plan”).
+These entities have designated themselves as a single affiliated covered entity for purposes of the privacy rules under HIPAA, and each has agreed to abide by the terms of this notice and may share protected health information with each other as necessary for treatment, payments or to carry out health care operations, or as otherwise permitted by law.

 Our Permitted Uses and Disclosures of Your Protected Health Information are:

 We use and disclose PHI about you for treatment, payment, and health care operations.
 These uses and disclosures are more fully described below.
 Please note that this Notice does not list every use or disclosure; instead it gives examples of the most common uses and disclosures.

 Treatment: We may disclose PHI to your dentist(s) for treatment purposes.
 For example, your dentist may wish to provide a dental service to you but first seek information as to whether the service has been previously provided.

 Payment: We disclose your PHI in order to fulfill our duty to provide your coverage, determine your benefits, and make payment for services provided to you.
 For example, we use your PHI in order to process your claims.